mongodb/specifications/source/transactions/transactions.rst

 readConcern is supplied and not the default.
 Drivers MUST NOT add to subsequent commands the readConcern from the transaction or any readConcern inherited from the collection, database, or client.
-If the user supplies an explicit readConcern via a method option, however, drivers MUST apply the readConcern, which will result in a server error.
+If the user supplies an explicit readConcern via a method option, the driver MUST raise an error with the message "Cannot set read concern after starting a transaction."

-See `Users can pass prohibited options to operations in transactions`_.
+See `Users cannot pass readConcern to operations in transactions`_.

-The server will return an error if read concern level snapshot is specified on a command that is not the start of a transaction.
-Drivers MUST rely on the server to report an error if read concern level snapshot is used incorrectly.

 writeConcern
 ^^^^^^^^^^^^